chainwayxyz/citrea-docs/future-research/multi-prover.md

 Currently Citrea has a template multi-prover system implemented using [Risc Zero](https://risczero.com) and [SP1](https://docs.succinct.xyz/docs/introduction).
 You can check the initial guest code implementation from [here](https://github.com/chainwayxyz/citrea/tree/nightly/guests).

 As of Citrea Testnet, SP1 prover is not active, and we are only utilizing Risc Zero.
-After the mainnet launch we are planning to activate SP1 prover with additional prover implementations for multi-prover system.
+After the mainnet launch we are planning to activate SP1 prover with additional prover implementations for multi-prover system, with a possible SGX-extension.

 ---